21 August Thamalakane River Lodge, Maun

-Thankfully breakfast was not at dawn and we had a slow start with breakfast at 8 and ready to go at 9:30.
+Thankfully, breakfast was not at dawn, and we had a slow start with breakfast at 8 and were ready to go at 9:30.

-What a breathtaking and bum clenching moment.
-The only reason I didn’t let out some little squeaks was because this elephant was right in front of me, looking me in the eye and sending me a message to bugger off!
+What a breathtaking and bum-clenching moment.
+The only reason I didn’t let out some little squeaks was that this elephant was right in front of me, looking me in the eye and sending me a message to bugger off!

 I almost feel like I need to delete all of my previous elephant photos and just save this video.